Estimate Time8 min

 8. Reprocess bad process

 What is bad process?
-It's shouting, reactivity, put-downs, walking out, shutting down, or any mode that hinders healthy communication and relationship building.
-Reprocessing bad process involves acknowledging the impact of your actions and offering insight about what happened.
-It enables you to talk things through and reconnect with other people.
-It's also a way of reflecting on your own actions that goes beyond just saying, "I'm sorry."
+It’s shouting, reactivity, put-downs, walking out, shutting down, or any mode that hinders healthy communication and relationship building.
+Reprocess Bad Process is a skill for reflecting on your actions that goes beyond saying “I’m sorry.”
+It is a way to acknowledge the impact of your actions and offer an insight about what happened.
+And it sets you up to talk things through and reconnect after a conversation doesn’t go well.

-- "I was feeling disrespected and unheard, which triggered some reactivity."
+• "I was feeling disrespected and unheard, which triggered me."

 9. Check in through process questions

-Process questions are especially important when there is natural hierarchy in the group, as with a parent and child—even an adult child.
-You need to ask if people feel there is a true dialogue.
+Process questions are particularly important when there is a natural hierarchy in a group, like parent-child, expert-novice, or manager-associate.
+You can ask if people feel like there is a true back and forth or if the hierarchy is constraining the conversation.

 10. Offer forgiveness and compassion